 Georgia is also home to a handful of ski resorts and it can be an excellent place to hit the slopes on a budget if that is something that tickles your fancy.
 The Gudauri resort lies only a short way outside of Tbilisi, Bakuriani is located just north of the spa town of Borjomi and even the Svaneti town of Mestia has slopes to enjoy.

 Spring can bring very mild temperatures, with some lovely days in April and May hovering around 20°C (68°F) and warming up as May progresses.
-March can be a mixed bag, as we’ve experienced both snowfall and 20°+ weather all within a week of each other in Tbilisi.
+March can be a mixed bag, as we’ve experienced both snowfall and 20°C+ weather all within a week of each other in Tbilisi.

 If you’re looking for the absolute perfect time to visit Georgia, then set your sights on the autumn months of September and October (November can be pretty pleasant, as well).
-Not only is this when the high temperature of summer dissipates — expect high temperatures to hover around 22-25°C (72-77°F) — this is also the time for wine harvest, or rtveli, in Georgia!
+Not only is this when the heat of summer dissipates — expect high temperatures to hover around 22-25°C (72-77°F) — this is also the time for wine harvest, or rtveli, in Georgia!
 So if you’re interested in visiting Georgia for its 8,000-year-old wine tradition, then come in September or October.

 Really, it doesn’t matter when you choose to visit Georgia, but if you were to choose the absolute perfect season, then make it autumn.